AdiEcho/media/blog/2023-11/readme.md

 >
 > Please check your internet connection and try again.

-same error with system certificate. if we disable MITM Proxy it works. install
+same error with system certificate. if we disable MITM Proxy it works.

-Frida:
+## Frida install

 ~~~
 pip install frida-tools